Here is a breakdown of major shareholders in Unity Software Inc. (NYSE: U)

 The top institutional shareholder in the company is Silver Lake Group, LLC with over 43.3 million shares valued at $6.65 billion.
 The investor’s holdings represent 15.58% of the U Shares outstanding.
 As of Dec 30, 2020, the second largest holder is SC US (TTGP) Ltd with 32.96 million shares valued at $5.06 billion to account for 11.86% of the shares outstanding.
 The other top investors are Resolute Advisors, LLC which holds 31.74 million shares representing 11.42% and valued at over $4.87 billion, while SC XII Management LLC holds 8.82% of the shares totaling 24.5 million with a market value of $3.76 billion.

-Unity Software Inc. (NYSE: U) is -34.14% lower on its value in year-to-date trading and has touched a low of $65.11 and a high of $174.94 in the current 52-week trading range.
+Unity Software Inc. (NYSE: U) is -36.22% lower on its value in year-to-date trading and has touched a low of $65.11 and a high of $174.94 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The U stock was last observed hovering at around $100.31 in the last trading session, with the day’s gains setting it 0.77% off its average median price target of $140.00 for the next 12 months.
-It is also 42.24% off the consensus price target high of $175.00 offered by 12 analysts, but current levels are -34.77% lower than the price target low of $75.00 for the same period.
+The U stock was last observed hovering at around $102.23 in the last trading session, with the day’s loss setting it -4.34% off its average median price target of $140.00 for the next 12 months.
+It is also 44.06% off the consensus price target high of $175.00 offered by 12 analysts, but current levels are -30.52% lower than the price target low of $75.00 for the same period.

 Unity Software Inc. (U) Analyst Forecasts